What is an Accessible Document?

 color contrast icon

-Notes on Use of Color
+Notes on Use of Color & Contrast

-1. Limit the use of colors within your document.
+1.Be mindful of colors and contrast within your document.

 2. Do NOT assign meanings to color.

 • Avoid marking critical information with color.
-Instead, communicate importance through plain text that can be read.
+Instead, communicate importance through plain text that can be read

 • Impacts visual users